Eight things you need to know before deploying an IoT solution

 - You need a distributed architecture that is elastic enough to swell and shrink dynamically.

-- It should be able to run in data centres, and on “thick” or “thin” edge devices and should have intelligence for running advanced analytics/automating key responses at the edge.
+- It should be able to run in data centers, and on “thick” or “thin” edge devices and should have intelligence for running advanced analytics/automating key responses at the edge.

 - It should be able to manage and modify edge apps, models and analytics on the fly and you will want to be able to build and test apps centrally and then push them out to where they are needed at the touch of a button.